macadmins/installapplications/README.md

 ```

 ## Installing InstallApplications to another folder.
-If you need to install IA's to another folder, you can modify the munki-pkg `payload`, but you will also need to modify the launchdaemon plist's `iapath` argument.
+If you need to install IAs to another folder, you can modify the munki-pkg `payload`, but you will also need to modify the launchdaemon plist's `iapath` argument.

 ```xml
 <string>--iapath</string>